MathewT/aws-certified-developer/S3/CloudFront-101.md

 5. Objects are cached for the life of the TTL (time to live)

+6. You can restrict access to content by enabling Restrict Viewer Access and using/specifying signed URLs or signed cookies.

 6. You can clear cached objects on-demand (independently of the TTL) but you will be charged for it.

+## Lab:  Creating a CDN

+1. Create buckets in Sydney and Seoul

+2. Upload objects to each bucket

+3. Add Everyone Open/Download permissions to each object

+4.